toss/es-git/docs/reference/classes/Blob.md

 > **id**(): `string`

-Get the id (SHA1) of a repository blob
+Get the id (SHA1) of a repository blob.

 #### Returns